Datastore selection

 A frequent reason to integrate Elastic, Solr, etc. is a need for text search (specifics, often, undefined).
 Luckily, Postgres has this functionality built in (either directly or by enabling additional modules).
 Let's cover four of the more interesting types of text search:

-1. Full text search, search over large blobs of text, is provided by the tsearch module.
+module.
 This is capable of word stemming (e.g. ensuring "book" will be found if searching for "books"), skipping stop words (e.g. "am", "is", "the"), weighting fields, returning results with highlighted matches, creating a dictionary of synonyms, and more.
 The necessary vectorization can also be precomputed and indexed.
-Collectively, this account for 90+% of our need for a separate search index.
+Collectively, this account for 90+% of our need for a separate search index. - Trigrams break the search term and potential results into three-letter, overlapping strings and count the number of matches.
+This type of search works really well for smaller text fields, like searching over city names.
+This is provided in Postgres by the

-3. Edit distance calculates the number of "edits" (character inserts/deletes/shifts) between a search term and text corpus, making it very useful for finding misspelled words.
-This is provided by the fuzzystrmatch module.
+module, and can also be precomputed and indexed. - Edit distance calculates the number of "edits" (character inserts/deletes/shifts) between a search term and text corpus, making it very useful for finding misspelled words.
+This is provided by the

-4. Soundex convert characters into phonemes (sounds), allowing for search over homophones like "Kris" and "Chris".
-This is excellent option for certain types of word search such as name matching, and also provided by the fuzzystrmatch module.
-The necessary transforms can be precomputed and indexed.
+module. - Soundex convert characters into phonemes (sounds), allowing for search over homophones like "Kris" and "Chris".
+This is excellent option for certain types of word search such as name matching, and also provided by the

 Better still, these features are either already integrated into our existing ORMs (as with Django) or a quick module install away (including ActiveRecord, Sequelize, and Sqlalchemy).